andyraddatz/ARC-AGI/solutions/AndyARC/readme.md

 - FC said things he saw/learned while his kids grow up (age 1-2 especially) inspired things in ARC (hint for winning)
   - few-shot learning ex: crawling to an object as a baby
     - know your current state
     - can visualize/extrapolate your goal (future state)
       - "latent representation of your target"
     - planning between the 2 (few-shot PS)
     - trying to execute, restarting

-## templating english language tasks to solve programs
+## approach: templating english language task descriptions that solve programs (describe the solution like I would to another person)

 - puzzle 63613498
 - `copy the input to the output then find two objects with the same shape and turn one gray that is not in the upper left quadrant`